LindenParkesLab/nctpy/docs/pages/getting_started.rst

      array([1.09336323, 1.14427943, 1.09627313, 1.07053423, 1.11398205])

-The second metric included is modal controllability.
+The second metric included is modal controllability (also defined for discrete-time systems).
 Modal controlability tells you how wellmuch changing activity at a single node will impact all modes of your system.
 Modes are similar to time scales, and some modes are faster or slower than others.
 Modal controllability is weighted towards the faster modes, which have less influece on average controllability.
 Modal controllability can be calculated with `modal_control` :